3dwinii/3dwinii/README.md

-- 👋 Hi, I’m @3dwinii
+- 👋 Hi I’m @3dwinii
-- 👀 I have just started learning to code!
+- 👀 student of the internet
-- 🌱 I’m currently learning html, css and javascript
+- 🌱 currently learning javascript and react
-- 💞️ I’m looking to collaborate with other students, and to connect with industry pros from whom I can learn
 - 📫 How to reach me ... edwinamessenger@icloud.com, Insta @3dwinii Twitter @3dwinii

 <!---